ubffm/deromanize/doc/cacheutils.rst

   >>> newkeyvalues = strip_chars(rep.keyvalue, set('aeiou'))

-This will strip diacritics off of any characters that have 'a', 'e', 'i' 'o' or 'u' as their base character.
+This will strip diacritics off of any characters that have 'a', 'e', 'i', 'o' or 'u' as their base character.
 As it happens, this is the default behavior if no ``chars`` argument is provided.
 Note that the return value is a *generator object*, so you may want to turn it into a list if you want it to stick around.

 ``replacer_maker``
 ~~~~~~~~~~~~~~~~~~
-``replacer_maker()`` returns a function.
+``replacer_maker()`` is a factory for token replacement functions.
+The
+first argument, ``simple_replacements`` is simply dictionary of tokens
+that need to be converted into another character.
+For example, In the
+old transliteration standard used in our library 'שׁ' is transliterated
+as *š*, but in the new standard (Library of Congress) the same consonant
+is represented as ``sh``, so one of the items in the
+``simple_replacements`` dictionary would be ``'š': 'sh'``, so each token
+of the first would be replaced with the second.

+The second parameter, ``pair_replacements`` can be used to change tokens
+that are ambiguous in the transliteration standard, but are more clear
+once one sees the proper version in the original script.

+For example, in the old transliteration a final *segol-he'* is simply
+*e*, but is *eh* in LOC.
+However, if we have the letter *ה* matched to
+the consonant *e*, we know it should be *eh* after it is converted.
+In
+this case, the dictionary item will look like this ``'eh': ['e', 'ה']``
+that is the key is the target form and the value is the two correlated
+symbols that represent should be converted into it.

+The output of ``replacer_maker`` is a function that will take
+``Replacement.keyvalue`` attributes and spit out a new one with the
+required replacements complete.